greysab/hep-workshop-UMB/README.md

     * Programming experience.
 Any of the following: matlab, C,  R, python
     * Background in HEP
     * Laptop with WiFi connectivity

+Lecture slides, coding notebooks and datasets will be shared in this rep.